Neftyanik Stadium

-BetBoom Arena, formerly Neftyanik Stadium, is a multi-purpose stadium in Ufa, Russia.
+Neftyanik Stadium, formerly BetBoom Arena is a multi-purpose stadium in Ufa, Russia.
 It is currently used mostly for football matches and is the home stadium of FC Ufa.
-The stadium holds 15,234 people, all seated.
+The stadium holds 15,234 people, all seated (of which 1,832 seats are in fan sectors).
+The field measures 105x68 metres, with artificial turf and automatic heating system.

-The renovated stadium was inaugurated on August 9, 2015, when FC Ufa hosted the reigning Russian champions Zenit.
+The stadium entered reconstruction on 2012 to meet the rapidly changing needs of FC Ufa that made a rapid rise to the Russian Premier League, and was inaugurated on August 9, 2015, when the club hosted the reigning Russian champions Zenit.
 The home team narrowly lost the game 1-0 and the only goal of the game was scored by Danny.